The Rajasthan Water Crisis

 The Rainwater Harvesting Solution

-The Desert Rainwater Harvesting Initiative is a grass roots project aimed at alleviating poverty and providing a reliable water supply to some of the most remote populations in rural Rajasthan, who have been in the grip of severe drought for the last decade.
+The Desert Rainwater Harvesting Initiative is a grassroots project aimed at alleviating poverty and providing a reliable water supply to some of the most remote populations in rural Rajasthan, who have been in the grip of severe drought for the last decade.

-The Desert Rainwater Harvesting Initiative was created in response to the ever increasing water crisis facing India's remote rural communities in Rajasthan and from direct requests from villages affected by a recent 4 year drought.
+The Desert Rainwater Harvesting Initiative was created in response to the ever-increasing water crisis facing India's remote rural communities in Rajasthan and from direct requests from villages affected by a recent 4-year drought.

-The Initiative aims to provide a year round supply of fresh water for rural communities in drought affected areas of Rajasthan where the Lead Partner has had a long standing presence and ongoing working relationship with the local villages.
+The Initiative aims to provide a year-round supply of freshwater for rural communities in drought-affected areas of Rajasthan where the Lead Partner has had a long-standing presence and ongoing working relationship with the local villages.

-If only 1% or 2% of the rain that falls on India was captured, it would be sufficient to meet the drinking requirement of a billion people at a liberal 15 litres per person per day.
+If only 1% or 2% of the rain that falls on India was captured, it would be sufficient to meet the drinking requirement of a billion people at a liberal 15 liters per person per day.

 Swami Madhavanand Sarovar (Swami Madhavanand Lake)